-The user can set the Beltpack label and the Genie group channel in the menu.
-To set up the Labels and Genie group channels of Beltpacks, under the Beltpack menu, move to and select Pair Belt.
+On the Base Station, you can edit the Beltpack label and the Genie group channel that the Beltpack will use.
+In the main menu, move to and select Pair Belt.
 The Pair Belt menu appears, as shown in Figure.
-The Beltpack labels are shown as 'P001' ~ 'P128' sequentially, and you can customize the Beltpack labels and Genie group channels.
+The Beltpack labels are shown as 'P001' ~ 'P128' sequentially.